07947613070

 Useful to Know When Booking Your Wedding at Wandsworth Town Hall

-• The London Borough of Wandsworth has many other wedding venues to hire, including Battersea Arts Centre, the London Rowing Club, the Pump House Gallery & Winchester House.
+• The London Borough of Wandsworth has many other wedding venues to hire, including Battersea Park, the London Rowing Club, the Pump House Gallery & Winchester House.
+All allow photography.

 • You are allowed 15 minutes before the ceremony for guest arrivals and to set up in the venue room.

 • Saturdays are the busiest day with a high turnover of weddings.
-There will be less time for portraits on the stairs and in the courtyard, but a few minutes are included.
+There will be less time for portraits on the stairs and in the courtyard, but a few minutes are permitted.
+I try to photograph as long as possible before being moved on.

-• As well as marriages, Wandsworth Town Hall also does Renewals of Vows, Civil Ceremonies/Conversions and Naming Ceremonies.
+• As well as marriages, Wandsworth Town Hall also holds Renewals of Vows, Civil Ceremonies/Conversions and Naming Ceremonies.

-For full information including pricing visit: Wandsworth Town Hall Website
+For full information, including pricing, visit the Wandsworth Town Hall Website

 A flashlit confetti photo as the couple leave Wandsworth Town Hall in the dark